-> If you fancy a walk in the sun, the coastal promenade stretches for kilometres and has plenty of spots to stop for nibbles and drinks.
-At the end of the city you will find Sohail Castle, an old defense monument offering beautiful views of the coastline and it’s a great little hike to get up there.
+If you fancy a walk in the sun, the coastal promenade stretches for kilometers and has plenty of spots to stop for nibbles and drinks.
+At the end of the city, you will find Sohail Castle, an old defense monument offering beautiful views of the coastline and it’s a great little hike to get up there.

-> Mijas Pueblo still has a lot of the traditional Andalusian village charm, but it is very much catering for a large tourist crowd.
+Mijas Pueblo still has a lot of the traditional Andalusian village charm, but it is very much catering for a large tourist crowd.

-> There is an old bullring, large public gardens stretching along the edge of the town offering panoramic views of the whole coastline.
-You will find lots of local shops to browse through and enjoy a walk through the old cobbled white washed streets.
+There is an old bullring, and large public gardens stretching along the edge of the town offering panoramic views of the whole coastline.
+You will find lots of local shops to browse through and enjoy a walk through the old cobbled white-washed streets.

-> Malaga to Fuengirola / Mijas Pueblo
+Malaga to Fuengirola / Mijas Pueblo

 By train/ bus: the Renfe trains run from Maria Zambrano Station directly to Fuengirola with a few stops along the way.
 The journey takes around 40 mins and costs around 7-8 eur one way.